TycheSoftwares/product-input-fields-for-woocommerce/readme.txt

 4. Setting global (i.e. for all products) product input field options.
 5. Setting local (i.e. on per product basis) product input field options.

+== External Services ==
+This plugin communicates with our tracking server to send usage data **only** if the user has explicitly opted in to usage tracking.
+For detailed information about what is tracked, please refer to our [usage tracking documentation](https://www.tychesoftwares.com/docs/docs/product-input-fields-for-woocommerce/product-input-fields-usage-tracking/).

 == Changelog ==

 = 1.9.0 - 22/10/2024 =